TsLu1s/Atlantic/README.md

 Importante Notes:

-* Default predictive evaluation metric for regression contexts is MAE (mean absolute error) and classification is AUC (Accuracy).
+* Default predictive evaluation metric for regression contexts is MAE (Mean Absolute Error) and classification is AUC (Accuracy).
 * In order to avoid data leakage only Train\Test processed returned Datasets should be used for predictive analysis, `Processed_Dataset` variable should only be used for observation purposes.

 ```py